praj-mkdir/SecureVault/LEARNINGS.md

   - Springboot throws a BeanCurrentIncreationExecption, and also can be avoided by using the @lazy
 - Logging mechanism learning resources -https://betterstack.com/community/guides/logging/java/logback/
   - https://last9.io/blog/a-guide-to-spring-boot-logging/ reference for implementing the mdc and custom response

+## Aspect oriented programming
+- AOP is paradigm that lets us segegrate the cross-cutting concerns, such logging and transaction (research about this) from business logic
+-